Radon333/Obj-detection/README.md

 # Object detection

-### A Web Application built for detecting objects in both images or live-camera
+### A Web Application built for detecting objects in both images or live-camera format